 Counties: Western Hopkins | Western Delta | Eastern Hunt | Fannin County

 Don is a native of Hopkins County and a lifelong farmer and rancher.
 He and his wife, Barbara, live west of Sulphur Springs in the Gafford Chapel community.
 Don graduated from Sulphur Springs High School and attended East Texas State University.
 He also served in the U.S. Army.
-Don has been a member of Farmers Electric since 1972 and is currently a director.
-Don was recognized by the National Electric Cooperative Association as a Credentialed Cooperative Director and completed additional education to earn his Board Leadership Certificate.
-He is a past board member and past president of the Gafford Chapel Water Corporation.
+Don has been a member of Farmers Electric Cooperative since 1972 and is currently a director.
+Don has been recognized by the National Rural Electric Cooperative Association as a Credentialed Cooperative Director and completed additional education to earn his Board Leadership Certificate.
+He is an active member of the Gafford Chapel Methodist Church and has also served as board member and president of the Gafford Chapel Water Corporation.

 Counties: Southwestern Hopkins | Southeastern Hunt | Eastern Rains | Northwestern Wood

-Bobby lives in the County Line community near Point with his wife, Mishelle, and daughter, Samone.
-His son and daughter-in-law, Cole and Jayna, live nearby.
+Bobby lives with his wife Mischelle in the County Line community near Point near his daughter and son-in-law Samone and Kahl and his son and daughter-in-law, Cole and Jayna.
 He is a graduate of Greenville High School and East Texas State University.
-Bobby has been a member of Farmers Electric since 1982 and is currently a director.
-He was certified by the National Rural Electric Cooperative Association as a Credentialed Cooperative Director and further achieved Board Leadership Certification.
-Bobby has been a dairy farmer for over 30 years.
-He has served on the boards of the Clifton Cemetery Association, the Miller Grove Water Supply Corporation, and is currently an active member of County Line Baptist Church.
+He has been a member of Farmers Electric Cooperative since 1982 and is currently a director.
+He has been certified by the National Rural Electric Cooperative Association as a Credentialed Cooperative Director and further achieved Board Leadership and Director Gold Certifications.
+Bobby has been a dairy farmer for over 40 years.
+He has served on the boards of the Clifton Cemetery Association and the Miller Grove Water Supply Corporation, and he is an active member of County Line Baptist Church.